microsoft/bobsql/demos/devops_sqlcontainers/sqlcontainers/readme.md

 ```

 You should get back results for Developer Edition and the latest SQL Server 2022 relaase (depending on what Cumulative Update has been released).

+3. Show XEProfiler
+1. Create a new database

+## See what containers are running

+1. Show `docker ps` from the Terminal in VS Code
+1. Show `docker images` from the Terminal in VS Code
+1. Show the docker Windows app.
+Click on the image and show the properties.

 ## How to customize a SQL Server container